Tom Koehler’s second-inning struggles doom Miami Marlins in loss to Milwaukee Brewers

-It was 50 pitches of hell for Tom Koehler.
+MILWAUKEE It was 50 pitches of hell for Tom Koehler.

-That’s how many pitches it took Koehler to record just two outs in an eyesore of a second inning Saturday at Miller Park, where the Marlins dropped an 8-4 decision to the Milwaukee Brewers.
+That’s how many pitches it took Koehler to record just two outs in an eyesore of a second inning on Saturday afternoon at Miller Park, where the Marlins dropped an 8-4 decision to the Brewers.

 Making his first start for the Marlins since his demotion to the minors in May, Koehler labored through one of the most exhausting innings in team history, one that compares with Dave Davidson’s 52-pitch inning in 2009 and Heath Bell’s 46-pitch tongue-hanger in 2012.